How Hypnotherapy can help with… low moods

 If you have been to your GP and they have diagnosed you with mild depression, but you do not want to take anti-depressants, then please give me a call to talk through your options.

-I use Solution Focused work to move you forward in finding times when it’s not so bad and looking at the activities you can do to help – such as going for walks, being around people that make you feel better.
-Hypnotherapy can help change unhelpful habits and regulate sleep, as well as encouraging positive behaviours such as lowering the feelings of being overwhelmed.
+I use Solution Focused work to move you forward in finding times when it’s not so bad and looking at the activities you can do to help.
+Activities such as going for walks, being around people that make you feel better.
+Hypnotherapy can help change unhelpful habits and regulate sleep.
+Positive behaviours such as lowering the feelings of being overwhelmed are developed.

-So if mild depressed moods are a problem in your life and you need some help with some of those changes – especially sleep – then call call or text “depression” to 07508 658934, contact me or read up more here.
+So if mildly depressed moods are a problem in your life and you need some help with some of those changes – especially sleep – then call or text “depression” to 07508 658934, contact me or read up more here.